Sinfonia Concertante for Violin, Viola and Orchestra (Mozart): Legacy

 This Sinfonia Concertante has influenced many arrangers to use its themes.
 In 1808 an uncredited arrangement of the piece for a string sextet was published by Sigmund Anton Steiner under the title Grande Sestetto Concertante.
 All six parts are divided equally among the six players; it is not presented as soloists with accompaniment.
 It has also been arranged for cello in place of the viola part.

 The Sinfonia Concertante was mentioned in William Styron's 1979 novel Sophie's Choice; after a stranger molests Sophie on the subway, she hears the Sinfonia Concertante on the radio, which brings back memories of her childhood in Kraków and snaps her out of her depression.
 Variations on the slow second movement were used for the soundtrack to the 1988 Peter Greenaway film Drowning by Numbers by composer Michael Nyman.
 The original piece is also heard after each of the drownings in the screenplay.

+A choreographic realization by George Balanchine, danced by students from the School of American Ballet, was premiered at Carnegie Hall in 1945.
+The professional premiere was by Ballet Society at New York City Center.
+The ballet isn't in the current repertoire of the New York City Ballet and has most recently been performed in New York City by American Ballet Theatre.